 Tier 2 General visas are granted for the length of contract stated by the sponsor on the Certificate of Sponsorship (plus one month) up to a maximum of five years.
 Applicants are able to extend their visas within Tier 2 General up to a maximum of six years in total.

 Applicants must undertake the job for which they were initially granted a visa for, i.e.: the job detailed on the CoS.
 If applicants change employers, or even move to a different job within the same organisation they will need to make a fresh Tier 2 application.

 It is possible to take a second job whilst working on a Tier 2 General visa, in certain circumstances.
 Tier 2 General holders are able to study, as long as it doesn’t interfere with the job that they are being sponsored for.
 Self-employment is permitted within Tier 2 under certain circumstances.

-Can you include family members in this visa?
+Can you include family members in Tier 2 General?

 Applicants can include partners and children aged under 18 on this visa, they will be granted the same length of time as the main applicant.
 These family members will be able to work or establish their own businesses in the UK.

 Does Tier 2 lead to Indefinite Leave to Remain (ILR)?

 Tier 2 General holders will become eligible to apply for settlement (Indefinite Leave to Remain) after five years provided that they are still required for UK employment by a licensed sponsor.
 They must be earning a minimum salary of £35,500 – this is due to rise each year as follows:

 - £35,800 if applying for ILR on or after 6th April 2019